 Cost of dental implants reflects the materials used, surgical expertise required, and long-term value provided.
 While the initial investment exceeds other options, the durability and functionality often make implants more cost-effective over time.

-Full mouth dental implants cost varies based on how many implants are needed and what type of restoration is used.
+The cost of full mouth dental implants depend on how many implants are needed and what type of restoration is used.
 All 4 dental implants cost less than placing individual implants for each missing tooth while still providing excellent results.